UniTime/unitime-doc/edit-examination-distribution-preference.md

 ## Screen Description

-The Edit Examination Distribution Preference screen provides user interface for editing an existing distribution preference between midterm or final examinations.
+The Add and Edit Examination Distribution Preference screens provide user interfaces for adding a new distribution preference or editing an existing distribution preference between midterm or final examinations.

 ![Edit Examination Distribution Preference](images/edit-examination-distribution-preference-1.png){:class='screenshot'}